stilrdim/ts-league-app/README.md

 ## Made only as a fun personal project for now for me and a couple of friends to use together

 Uses a mixture of **Websockets** and **Polling** to automate certain things in the league client.

 The customizable features are listed [below](#customizable-features).

- Additionally can automatically level your abilities based on suggested order for your current champion on U.GG.
+ Additionally can automatically level your abilities while in an active game based on suggested order for your current champion on U.GG.

 #### Config files inside `config/` can be used to:
 - Customize ability priority order for the auto-leveler